 In between the blissful baby time, there are a few other elements along the way, ones that aren’t always discussed so freely.

-So let’s delve between the picture perfect moments and uncover a few of the other important things you need to know about life with a newborn.
+So let’s delve between the picture-perfect moments and uncover a few of the other important things you need to know about life with a newborn.

-You will probably feel like you’re messing things up
+You’ll feel like you’re messing things up

 If you think you’re doing everything wrong, odds are, you’re doing everything right.
 Newborns aren’t supposed to cater to a routine at this stage which is why the best thing you can do is let him guide you.